Act in Relation to Service: Drafting

-On January 23, 1852, Young followed up with another speech to the Joint Session of the Legislature advocating slavery.
-He first argued that they must support slavery on religious grounds by stating that "inasmuch as we believe in the ordinances of God, in the Priesthood and order and decrees of God, we must believe in slavery."
+On January 23, 1852, Young followed up with another speech to the Joint Session of the Legislature that advocated slavery.
+He first argued that the Legislature must support slavery on religious grounds and stated that "inasmuch as we believe in the ordinances of God, in the Priesthood and order and decrees of God, we must believe in slavery."
 He argued that the blacks had the Curse of Ham placed on them and so they were servants of servants and that he was not authorized to remove it.
-He argued that blacks needed to serve masters because they are not capable of ruling themselves and that when treated correctly, blacks were much better off as slaves than if they were free.
-He also suggested that the name of the act be changed it to "An Act in Relation to Manual Service" to emphasize that slaves should be treated better.
+He argued that blacks needed to serve masters because they could not themselves and that when treated correctly, blacks were much better off as slaves than if they were free.
+He also suggested for the name of the act to be changed it to "An Act in Relation to Manual Service" to emphasize that slaves should be treated better.
 It was later changed to just "An Act in Relation to Service."

 Many scholars have hypothesized on the reasons for Young's support of slavery.
 John Smith suggested that with New Mexico leaning toward entering the Union as a free state, Young may have felt it would be easier to enter the Union as a slave state to preserve the balance of power in Congress.
-He also pointed out that several Mormons owned slaves, partially because the Mormons had actively proselyted in the Southern United States prior to their arrival in Utah, including several prominent Mormons (including Apostles Charles C. Rich and Abraham Smoot).
-He also said Young may have felt that white slaveowners from the South would be more likely to convert to Mormonism and to migrate to Utah if their slaves were treated as property.
+Smith also pointed out that several Mormons owned slaves, partially because the Mormons had actively proselyted in the Southern United States prior to their arrival in Utah, including several prominent Mormons (including Apostles Charles C. Rich, and Abraham Smoot).
+Smith also thought that Young may have felt that white slaveowners from the South would be more likely to convert to Mormonism and to migrate to Utah if their slaves were treated as property.